-Field Audit Trail lets you define a policy to retain archived field history data up to 10 years from the time the data was archived.
+With Field Audit Trail, you can define a policy to retain archived field history data.
 This feature helps you comply with industry regulations related to audit capability and data retention.

 Use Salesforce Metadata API to define a retention policy for your field history for fields that have field history tracking enabled.
 Then use REST API, SOAP API, and Tooling API to work with your archived data.
 For information about enabling Field Audit Trail, contact your Salesforce representative.